tech-med/medlearnity.com/src/content/wpPages/specialty-boards/abs-exams/index.md

 ### **Book Your One-Hour Discounted Tutoring Session**

-[](/start-here/)We know that the high caliber of our tutoring services is truly unmatched, and we want you to experience it yourself without any obligation.
+We know that the high caliber of our tutoring services is truly unmatched, and we want you to experience it yourself without any obligation.

 \_\_CONFIG_colors_palette\_\_{"active_palette":0,"config":{"colors":{"62516":{"name":"Main Accent","parent":-1}},"gradients":\[\]},"palettes":\[{"name":"Default Palette","value":{"colors":{"62516":{"val":"var(--tcb-skin-color-0)"}},"gradients":\[\]}}\]}\_\_CONFIG_colors_palette\_\_ [book now](/purchase-discounted-session/)

 ## Verified Reviews From ABSITE Students

-#### Great Experience!
+#### Great Experience

 I was constantly being taught high-yield information.
 Anthony kept reinforcing the information I was not grasping right away, and he sensed that.
 He provided grafts, charts, and other methods of learning to solidify the important concepts.
 I was given recordings of our sessions, and I will have so much material to use from this point on (I'm a PGY1, and this is an incredible foundation).